kingsdigitallab/kdl/frontend/src/projects/2020-10-01-marie-curie-fellowship-dhlab.md

 dissolutionDate: 2023-03-17
 creativeWorkStatus: Post-project
 feature:
-  image: /assets/images/projects/digital-humanities-laboratory.png
+  image: /assets/images/projects/digital-humanities-laboratory.jpg
   title:
     A network diagram showing the connections between technologies and their metadata in various states of being considered, actively used, or deprecated to legacy status by King's Digital Lab (Pawlicka-Deger, Ciula and Vieira, forthcoming).
-  description: A series of colourful dots with connecting lines arranged in a
+  description: A dense network of multicoloured nodes connected by thin lines,
-    network pattern is shown on a white background.
+    forming an intricate web on a dark green background.
-  width: 1853
+  width: 1200
-  height: 1068
+  height: 800
 funders:
   - name: European Commission
     slug: european-commission